Cybersecurity Awareness - What Managers Need to Understand & How to Train their Staffs

-Pete teaches with an interactive discussion style and will dive deep into specific situations experienced or exposure concerns of the class participants.
+This session takes attendees into a dive deep of specific situations and exposures.
 Real life examples will be discussed, along with knowledge transfer that can be used for your follow up actions at work to build cybersecurity awareness with your staff.
+Topics include:

 - Risk Exposure - Why do we need our staff to be alert?
 Discussion of various exposures and impact to corporate assets & reputation.
 Group discussion on their personal observations about company exposures, threats, and incidents.

 - Introduction to Trust Services Criteria: What a non-technical manager should understand about the main principles and how used by their functional area: Security, Availability, Integrity, Confidentiality & Privacy

 - Threats --- How we could be attacked?
 Discussion of various types of attacks & how you can train your staff not to fall victim to the social engineering attacks.
 It is not just your IT departments responsibility.
 Group discussion on your observations of your company’s response to such incidents.

 - Acceptable Use Policy: What do we communicate to our employees / contractors / vendors?

 - Group discussion of your company’s ‘Acceptable Use Policy’, typically an HR distributed document that is signed by each employee, regarding use of corporate laptops, cell phones.
 What personal activity is allowed and is there any effort to monitor such usage?
 Any penalty or disciplinary action if policy is violated?

 - Group discussion on how should they best communicate & train staff on ‘Acceptable Use Policy’ and Employee Data Privacy?